Cluster Springs, Virginia

 Cluster Springs is an unincorporated community and census-designated place (CDP) in Halifax County, Virginia, United States.
 The population as of the 2010 census was 811.

 Geography

-The community is in southern Halifax County, along U.S. Route 501, which leads north 5 mi to South Boston and south 18 mi to Roxboro, North Carolina.
+The CDP is located in southern Halifax County, along U.S. Route 501, which leads north 5 mi to South Boston and south 18 mi to Roxboro, North Carolina.

 According to the U.S. Census Bureau, the CDP has a total area of 22.3 sqkm, of which 0.08 sqkm, or 0.35%, are water.
 It is drained by tributaries of the Dan River and is part of the Roanoke River watershed.

+Demographics

+Cluster Springs was first listed as a census designated place in the 2010 U.S. census.